Caulerpa: Taxonomy and nomenclature

 First described by Jean Vincent Lamouroux in 1809, Caulerpa is the only genus under the family Caulerpaceae, from the order Bryopsidales, class Ulvophyceae, and phylum Chlorophyta.
 Through the use of tufA gene sequencing, it was revealed that Pseudochlorodesmis F. Børgesen was a sister clade of Caulerpa.
 Cremen et al. proposed a new classification scheme in Bryopsidales, wherein Caulerpaceae and Halimedaceae were described as sister families.

 Species discrimination via morphology-based identification is often hampered by the high degree of variation among traits.
-Thus, several species are often misidentified without the use if molecular analyses.
+Thus, several species are often misidentified without the use of molecular analyses.
 As of 2019, there are 101 accepted species, with 40 varieties and 67 forms.

 Biology

 Caulerpa species support their large cell size by having the cytoplasm circulate constantly, supported by a network of microtubules.
 This behavior was known in 1967.

 The cytoplasm does not leak out when the cell is cut.
 Regeneration is directional, with rhizoids at the bottom and fronds at the top.

 The genus produces a number of secondary metabolites thought to be related to its toxicity and peppery taste.
 These include the red pigment alkaloid caulerpin and its derivative caulerchlorin and the amine mixture caulerpicin.